Catherine22/ClassLoader/README.md

 Android virtual machine load classes just like the way Java does, but there's a slightly different.

 ### What is dex
-In an Android device, it packages your classes into one (or more) dex file(s) which is (are) located in an apk, and optimizes those dex files loading by Dalvik.
+In an Android device, it packages your classes into one (or more) dex file(s) which is (are) located in an apk, and optimizes those dex files loading with Dalvik.

 ![enter description here][1]